 He started to swim faster without knowing what was happening.
 When he reached the end, he took off his glasses and looked at the scoreboard, next to his name it said WR.
 Michael Phelps had broken the world swimming record despite the obstacle he had!
 The small victories he had celebrated in his daily life had prepared him to be a champion.

 Focus on God

-Focus on God and He will give you the desires of your heart.
-King Josiah was focused on living for God.
-God became the first thing in his life, the first thing in his family and nation, and great blessings followed him like a giant of God.
-Josiah was focused on serving God and he gave us an example of true zeal for Him.
-Josiah did what was right in God’s eyes and did not turn left or right, because his mind was focused on God.
+Focus on God, and He will give you the desires of your heart.
+Thus, King Josiah was focused on living for God.
+God became the first thing in his life, the first thing in his family and nation.
+And great blessings followed him like a giant of God.
+Josiah was focused on serving God, and he gave us an example of true zeal for Him.
+Josiah did what was right in God’s eyes and did not turn left or right because his mind was focused on God.

 The only One who can offer you eternal life

 My friend, I challenge you to focus on living for God because.
 At the end of the road, He is the only One who can offer you eternal life.
 He is the only One who can bring meaning to your life.
 A life without God is a life without a future.
 God is the only One who remains when everything else is lost.

 So, live for God as a giant and the things that no eye has seen, what no ear has heard, what no human mind has conceived.
 Those are the things that God has prepared for those who are His champions.

 Share with me what d you do every day to be a champion in your life.
 Your comments will bless many people today.[/vc_column_text][/vc_column][/vc_row]